 Ghana is a member of many international organizations including the Commonwealth of Nations, the Economic Community of West African States, the African Union, La Francophone (Associate Member) and the United Nations.
 Ghana is the second largest producer of cocoa in the world.
 Ghana’s cocoa is known to be of the best quality worldwide.
 Cocoa from Ghana is more prevalent in Europe and prized for its consistent quality.

 After Independence under Kwame Nkrumah in 1957, Ghana endured a long series of coups before Ft.
 Lt.
 Jerry John Rawlings took power in 1981 and banned political parties.
 After approving a new constitution and restoring multiparty politics in 1992, Ft.
 Lt.
 Rawlings won presidential elections in 1992 and 1996, but was constitutionally prevented from running for a third term in 2000.
 John Kufuor succeeded him and was re-elected in 2004.
 John Atta Mills took over as head of state in early 2009.
-He is the first Ghanaian head of state to have died in office.
-John Dramani Mahama is the current President of Ghana.
-Mahama served as the Vice President of Ghana from 2009 to 2012, and took office as President on 24 July 2012 following the death of his predecessor, John Atta Mills.
+He is the first Ghanaian head of state to have died whiles in office.
+John Mahama who served as the Vice President of Ghana from 2009 to 2012 took office as President on 24 July 2012 following the death of his predecessor, John Atta Mills.
 John Mahama subsequently won the democratic elections in December 2012.
 Nana Addo Dankwa Akufo-Addo succeeded John Dramani Mahama and was sworn in as President of the Republic of Ghana on 7th January 2017.
 He is the current President of the Rebublic of Ghana.

 Government & Politics